Background

 • Write an R function that expresses this relationship. – 1 point(s)

-• Generate a vector of ages from 0 to 20 years, separated by 1 year. – 0.5 point(s)
+• Generate a vector of ages from 0 to 20 years, seperated by 1 year – 0.5 point(s)

-• Use the deterministic model to predict the mass of animals of these ages. – 0.5 point(s)
+• Use the deterministic model to predict the mass of animals of these ages – 0.5 point(s)

 Stochastic models